wujw1992n/Tremeschin6/README.md

 ## Instructions

-Dandere2x should work in both Linux and Windows, though I haven't done much testing on the Windows OS, it's a bit unstable at the moment.
+Dandere2x should work in both Linux and Windows, though I haven't done much testing on the Windows OS but generally speaking it works with minor issues depending on your setup.

 You can help me testing it, reporting bugs or finding fixes